MagicDevM/TeamSmith/README.md

-# Magix Authentication • Fast & Secure
+# Teamsmith • Fast & Secure
-Magix Authentication is a modern way to add basic authentication in you're project made to make you're life easier when you want to add quick authentication to you're app this is made as an quick solution.
+Teamsmith is a modern way to add basic authentication in you're project made to make you're life easier when you want to add quick authentication to you're app this is made as an quick solution.

 ## Features
 - End to End Encrypted authentication(Bcrypt Used)